RULES AND REGULATIONS OF THE OLYMPIA YACHT CLUB

 Rule 15: Any vessel (including dinghies) that extends beyond the finger pier or boathouse must be approved by the Moorage Master in writing.

-Rule 16: Without exception, the sale of a boat, or boathouse (except dinghies) moored within the Olympia Yacht Club facilities will be reported to the Moorage Master in writing within five (5) days of sale.
-Any nonmember purchasing a boat or boathouse as described above and desiring vessel's berth must apply for membership and be approved before taking possession or using said boat/boathouse.
+Rule 16: (a) Without exception, the sale of a boat, or boathouse (except dinghies) moored within the Olympia Yacht Club facilities will be reported to the Moorage Master in writing within five (5) days of sale.
+Any nonmember purchasing a boat or boathouse as described above and desiring the vessel’s berth must apply for membership and be approved as an active member before taking possession of the boathouse or berth.
+The sale of a boathouse to a nonmember shall be contingent upon the buyer becoming an active member. (b) Should the sale of a boat be completed prior to active membership approval and the new owner plans to use the boat, the boat must be moved off Club premises until such time the applicant becomes an active member.
+Upon approval of active membership, the berth/boathouse may be utilized.
+All boathouses and berths must be returned to 120-volt, 30-amp, GFCI power prior to sale.
 Noncompliance is grounds for termination of moorage rights for the seller and buyer.

 Rule 17: Privileges of the Club are extended to all members of a family having membership.
 This does not include members of a family maintaining a separate household or over age 21.
 Junior Members are governed by these rules.